gabledata/tutorial/README.md

 4. In the "base repository" dropdown, select your forked tutorial repository
 5. In the "base" dropdown, select the `main` branch
 6. In the "compare" dropdown, select the `first_contract` branch that contains your new data contract
-7. In the "Title" field, add `New Order Details Data Contract`
+7. In the "Title" field, add `Add order details data contract`
 8. In the "Leave a comment" field, add the following:

    ```